CSCfi/csc-user-guide/docs/apps/matlab.md

 ```

 ### Web interface
-We can also use the [Puhti web interface](../computing/webinterface/index.md) for interactive MATLAB sessions.
+We can also use the [web interface](../computing/webinterface/index.md) for interactive MATLAB sessions.
 First, we need to log into [puhti.csc.fi](https://www.puhti.csc.fi) and then we can choose either the *Desktop* or the *MATLAB* application, specify the resouces requirements and launch the application.
 On the Desktop application, we can launch MATLAB by clicking the MATLAB icon.